|

 Support the mission of the Veterans LCI to serve the

-veterans of NJ while providing project management
+veterans of NJ while also providing project

-development opportunities to our veteran members.
+management development opportunities to LCI members.

 Whether you’re a veteran or an ally, the LCI is here